UW-POLS503/2015/web/pages/R_best_practices.md

 ## Best Practices {#best-practices}

-These are some best practices for writing R code
+These are some best practices for writing R code suggested by [Software Carpentry](https://github.com/swcarpentry/r-novice-inflammation)

 1. Start your code with a description of what it is: